blacklabelops-legacy/jenkins/README.md

 LOGFILE_DIRECTORY | Change the logs download directory.
 FILE_TIMESTAMP | Timestamp format for logs and backups.

-> Note: CONTAINER_VOLUME can't be changed.
-It is defined inside the Dockerfile.
+> Note: CONTAINER_VOLUME must not be changed.

-> Note: If you want to start multiple containers on the same host machine then you have to choose a unique DOCKER HOME and JENKINS HOME for each container.

 ## Setting the Jenkins Version